 The curriculum in the musicology second major focuses upon research and historical style periods.
 A master's thesis is also required.

-In order to receive permission to pursue a musicology second
+In order to receive permission to pursue a musicology second major, a student must:

 - present a paper in a graduate music history course at Southern Seminary - receive preliminary approval, from the musicology faculty, of a written proposal